Articles | Volume 16, issue 7

 Short summary

-Crystal orientation fabrics (COF) and microstructures in the deep sections of the Dome Fuji ice core were investigated using innovative methods with unprecedentedly high statistical significance and dense depth coverage.
-Together with our previous studies, we have obtained a whole layer profile of the COF and physical properties of the Dome Fuji ice core.
-COF profile and its fluctuation were found to be highly dependent on impurities concentrations and recrystallization processes.
+Crystal orientation fabrics and microstructures in the deep sections of the Dome Fuji (DF) ice core were investigated using innovative methods with dense depth coverage.
+Together with our previous studies, we have obtained whole layer profiles of the crystal orientation fabric and physical properties of the DF ice core.
+Development and fluctuation of the crystal orientation fabric were found to be highly dependent on impurity concentrations and recrystallization processes.

 Kumiko Goto-Azuma, Remi Dallmayr, Yoshimi Ogawa-Tsukagawa, Nobuhiro Moteki, Tatsuhiro Mori, Sho Ohata, Yutaka Kondo, Makoto Koike, Motohiro Hirabayashi, Jun Ogata, Kyotaro Kitamura, Kenji Kawamura, Koji Fujita, Sumito Matoba, Naoko Nagatsuka, Akane Tsushima, Kaori Fukuda, and Teruo Aoki